chikamso-cmd/chikamso-cmd/readme.md

-css card design
+css only product card design
-open for improvements